groverus/Systems-Puzzle-Weblogs/README.md

     local - - [24/Oct/1994:13:43:13 -0600] "GET index.html HTTP/1.0" 200 3185

-More details about the weblog can be found [here.](http://ita.ee.lbl.gov/html/contrib/Calgary-HTTP.html)
+More details about the weblogs can be found [here.](http://ita.ee.lbl.gov/html/contrib/Calgary-HTTP.html)

-When processing these logs, we extract wether it was a GET request and we use the HTTP staus code to determine whether the request was succesful.
+When processing these logs, we extract whether it was a GET request and we use the HTTP staus code to determine whether the request was succesful.
 Look at the [List of HTTP status codes](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes) for an overview over all status codes.
 For the purpose of this challenge, a request is considered succesful if it returns a status code of the form 2XX.
 # Assignments